redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

 Chapter 2: Prepare the Hypervisor
 =================================

-In production OpenStack environments there's no single hypervisor, instead there would be many controllers of various kinds running on dedicated hardware with redundancy.
+In production OpenStack environments there's no single controller, instead there would be many controllers of various kinds running on dedicated hardware with redundancy.
 For our lab we will converge all these roles in a single machine.
 However, it's important to understand that this machine will be fulfilling several roles.
 In order to keep these roles isolated we will be running